Gift Of Hope Frequently Asked Questions

 Winning applicants of the Gift of Hope may be required to pay these expenses related to their in vitro fertilization cycle:

-- Off-site storage of cryopreserved embryos
+- Off-site, long-term storage of cryopreserved embryos

 - Complications arising out of the IVF treatment